honeypieio/shrubcoop.org/content/working-groups/wee-spoke-hub.md

 #### What bus routes are you on?

-The Wee Spoke Hub is located between the National Museum of Scotland and Cowgate and following bus routes will take you nearby;
+The Wee Spoke Hub is located between the National Museum of Scotland and Cowgate and the following bus routes will take you nearby;

 George IV Bridge routes: 67, 42, 41, 23, 27
 Chamber Street routes: 35, 45